GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Mukitsuan.md

  • While the mukitsuan has a creature grappled, it can treat that creature as being unarmored for the purpose of attacking it.
  • The mukitsuan is capable of traveling through any opening small enough to stick both of one’s hands.
  • Cannot use armor, shields, or any item unless it mentions it can be used by the mukitsuan.
 When attacked, treat as wearing gambeson.
  • Receives wounds, but no effect from them.
-If a creature would be able to modify a wound result against the mukitsuan, it may choose to destory one of its appendages.
+If a creature would be able to modify a wound result against the mukitsuan, it may choose to destroy one of its appendages.
 If it does, a new appendage will automatically regrow at the end of the next round.

 **Infigural Nature**: Being infigura, mukitsuan have several advantages.
  • Immunity to all poisons and diseases, including toxic damage, except those that specifically affect infigura.